amosproj/amos2021ss07-bike-nest/Backend/README.md

 ## Get User Data (for Testing)

+It is possible to directly retrieve the Backend Data by opening a CLI for the mysql Docker Container.
+An example for the user database goes like this:
-Go into Docker Desktop and search for "userdb". enter this service and enter the CLI with the top right button. execute `sql -d` in the Commandline.
+Go into Docker Desktop and search for the Container"user-db".
+Enter this container and enter the CLI with the top right button. execute `mysql -p` in the Commandline.
-Then enter Password test,
-then  `use user;`,
-the `select * from user`
+Then enter the root password, that is set in the .env file in Backend/.
+(By default the password is "test") Execute  `use user;`, to select the user database.
+Then execute `select * from user`, to show all of the entries for the user table.